Go Back

 For the Icing:

-• Trim the edges of the cakes so they are all an even rectangular size, and trim the top off the yellow and pink sponges so they have a level finish.
+• Trim the edges of the cakes so they are all an even rectangular shape, and trim the tops of the yellow and pink sponges so they have a level finish.

 IMPORTANT NOTE: